 As you may have noticed, the effect is pretty much the same as for cumulus humilis cloud.
 The nonuniformity of solar disk visibility is big and basically uncomfortable for observers, who want to spot something more.

-As a conclusion, I would like to say, that I took these pictures only out of interests, and to be honest I don’t recommend this kind of observation for another people.
+In conclusion, I would like to say, that I took these pictures only out of interest, and to be honest I don’t recommend this kind of observation for other people.
 Treat this article more as a curiosity and please do not follow me in this case!
 Unless you decide to take a picture of the Sun through the fog.
 Watching the Sun without the filters can be really dangerous.
 Only foggy conditions are the safest if you don’t have a decent solar filter in your equipment.
 Both cumulus and stratocumulus clouds are nonuniform in their thickness.
-It means, that one edge of solar disk can be barely visible, whereas an opposite one is too bright for your eyes.
+It means, that one edge of a solar disk can be barely visible, whereas an opposite one is too bright for your eyes.
 It may hurt your sight and damage your instruments.
 Even if you would manage the observation such this, it won’t bring you valuable results.
-I took this observation only once and won’t repeat again.
+I took this observation only once and won’t repeat it again.

 1. Ahrens C. D., 2007, Meteorology today – an introduction to weather, climate and the environment, Thomson learning inc, Canada